semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 **Date picker** is a component for selecting or inputting the date or date range.

-The component has 4 types:
+This component has 4 types:

 - Date picker — selection of one day;
 - Date range picker — selection of a range of days/weeks;